 Participants will discover student-centered learning strategies that use contemporary issues and real-world data to explore the impacts of human population.
 You’ll acquire dozens of classroom-ready, standards-aligned activities and resources that you can apply immediately to your classroom.

 The course will be led by University of Michigan-Dearborn professor, Gail Luera, who has decades of experience in secondary education and online course facilitation.
-Graduate credit or professional development clock hours (CEUs) can be earned for those completing the full eight weeks.
-For more information, visit the course page.
+Graduate credit or professional development clock hours (CEUs) can be earned for those completing the full four weeks.
+For more information or to register for the summer course, visit the course page.

 Making the Population Connection: Exploring the Human-Environmental Nexus in Today’s Middle and High School Classroom

-This course is an online, asynchronous course, which means it has no required real-time interactions between instructor and students, allowing for you to work at your leisure and pace.
+This course is an online, asynchronous course, which means it has no required real-time interactions between instructor and students, allowing for you to work at your own leisure and pace.
 You will be required to contribute to online discussion boards, submit weekly journals and complete a final project, all built to provide you with meaningful feedback and materials to use within your own classroom.
+Our summer term runs on an accelerated course model – an eight-week course condensed into four.
+The fast pace and heavy workload allows teachers to complete the entire course while school is not in session.

 By the end of this course, you will have: